Home

 How are your images going to get to your viewers?
 There are basically 3 choices.
 Scroll further down the page to see the details on each of the following options.

-1. Use a webcam service such as Yahoo, AOL or SKYPE.
+2. Use a webcam service such as SKYPE or Google Hangouts.
 This is the simplest system for the beginner.
 However, this method requires the other person to install the same service in order to see your camera and usually gives the poorest image quality.
 There are also a number of pay webcam services, but I don't have any experience with them so they won't be covered here.

-2. FTP to your website.
+3. FTP to your website.
 Use webcam software that uploads pictures to a website via FTP (File Transfer Protocol).
 This method is more complicated than #1 and you must have your own website which is FTP accessible.
-This may be the best method if you have a dial up connection, and expect to have more than one person watching at the same time.
+This may be the best method if you have a dial up connection, and expect to have more than one person watching at the same time, or your camera will be pointed out a window or at a scene that doesn't change much.

 Step 2 Option 2